State visit by Pope Benedict XVI to the United Kingdom: Other events

 The Pope's schedule reportedly included free time to allow for the 83-year-old to take naps.

-In conjunction with the visit, an exhibition of Raphael's tapestries for the Sistine Chapel took place at London's Victoria and Albert Museum from 8 September to 17 October 2010 where they were displayed for the first time alongside the Raphael cartoons used to make them; the cartoons having been in the British Royal Collection since 1623.
+In conjunction with the visit, an exhibition of Raphael's tapestries for the Sistine Chapel took place at London's Victoria and Albert Museum from 8 September to 17 October 2010 where they were displayed for the first time alongside the Raphael Cartoons used to make them; the cartoons having been in the British Royal Collection since 1623.
 This followed a reported scaling-back of earlier plans for a large exhibition of Vatican artworks at London's Royal Academy.

 Anti-terrorism arrests

 On 17 September 2010 the Metropolitan Police arrested five street cleaners under the Terrorism Act 2000 in a pre-dawn raid at a London cleaning depot, in a suspected terrorist plot against the Pope on the second day of his state visit; a sixth person was arrested later in the day at his home "on suspicion of the commission, preparation or instigation of acts of terrorism".
 The men, aged between 26 and 50, had been working as street cleaners for contractors Veolia Environnement, on behalf of Westminster City Council, and were based at the Chiltern Street depot in Marylebone.

 The suspects were questioned at an unidentified London police station.
 The police did not uncover any hazardous items during an initial search of the business premises and other properties.
 According to police some of the suspects were thought to be immigrants to Britain, from a variety of nations including a number from Algeria.

 All the men were released without charge before the Pope's visit ended.
 It turned out they were arrested after joking about how the Popemobile could not withstand an RPG attack.

-An Imperial College physics graduate (philosopher in his spare-time) was routinely stopped, searched and security-ordinanced by the police as a terrorism-suspect for wandering around aimlessly with a beard.